feilfeilundfeil/Cyanic/README.md

 We generally use the following process:

+Step One:
-1. Create a protocol that conforms to Component (in this case we use StaticHeightComponent.
+Create a protocol that conforms to Component (in this case we use StaticHeightComponent.
 StaticHeightComponent is a protocol that conforms to Component and has an additional property called height.)
 Annotate it with AutoEquatable, AutoHashable, and Component.
 (These will be read by Sourcery)

 In this example, we are creating defaultValue for `foo`, we're opting out of Equatable and Hashable for `nonHashableProperty`, and we exclude
 `description` from code generation.